-In 2019 Fairfax India had invested aggregate cash consideration of \$83,846 (approximately 5.8 billion Indian rupees) for a 48.5% equity interest in Seven Islands through the following transactions: (i) on March 29, 2019 the company acquired a 41.4% equity interest in Seven Islands for cash consideration of \$71,767 (approximately 4,972.0 million Indian rupees) through a direct subscription and secondary acquisition; (ii) on September 11, 2019 the company acquired an additional 7.1% equity interest in Seven Islands in a secondary acquisition for cash consideration of \$12,056 (approximately 863.9 million Indian rupees); and (iii) on October 24, 2019 the company acquired an additional 0.01% equity interest in Seven Islands for cash consideration of \$23 (approximately 1.7 million Indian rupees).
+In 2019 Fairfax India had invested aggregate cash consideration of \$83,846 (approximately 5.8 billion Indian rupees) for a 48.5% equity interest in Seven Islands through the following transactions: (i) on March 29, 2019 the company acquired a 41.4% equity interest in Seven Islands for cash consideration of \$71,767 (approximately 4,972.0 million Indian rupees) through a direct subscription and secondary acquisition; (ii) on September 11, 2019 the company acquired an additional 7.1% equity interest in Seven Islands in a secondary acquisition for cash consideration of \$12,056

+(approximately 863.9 million Indian rupees); and (iii) on October 24, 2019 the company acquired an additional 0.01% equity interest in Seven Islands for cash consideration of \$23 (approximately 1.7 million Indian rupees).

-In the first quarter of 2020 Seven Islands continued to operate at close to full utilization as transportation of goods is considered an essential service under India's lockdown guidelines.
+In the first six months of 2020 Seven Islands continued to operate at close to full utilization as transportation of goods is considered an essential service under India's lockdown guidelines.

-At March 31, 2020 the company estimated the fair value of its investment in Seven Islands using a discounted cash flow analysis based on multi-year free cash flow projections with an assumed after-tax discount rate of 12.6% and a long term growth rate of 3.0% (December 31, 2019 - 11.5% and 3.0%, respectively).
-At March 31, 2020 free cash flow projections were based on EBITDA estimates derived from financial information for Seven Islands prepared in the fourth quarter of 2019 (December 31, 2019 - fourth quarter of 2019) by Seven Islands' management.
-Free cash flow projections were not revised in the first quarter of 2020 as Seven Islands continued to operate through the COVID-19 pandemic.
+At June 30, 2020 the company estimated the fair value of its investment in Seven Islands using a discounted cash flow analysis based on multi-year free cash flow projections with an assumed after-tax discount rate of 12.6% and a long term growth rate of 3.0% (December 31, 2019 - 11.5% and 3.0%, respectively).
+At June 30, 2020 free cash flow projections were based on EBITDA estimates derived from financial information for Seven Islands prepared in the second quarter of 2020 (December 31, 2019 - fourth quarter of 2019) by Seven Islands' management.
 Discount rates were based on the company's assessment of risk premiums to the appropriate risk-free rate of the economic environment in which Seven Islands operates.
 These risk premiums were reflective of the increased uncertainty of the free cash flow projections due the economic and social impacts of the COVID-19 pandemic.

-At March 31, 2020 the company's internal valuation model indicated that the fair value of the company's investment in Seven Islands was \$84,154 (December 31, 2019 - \$88,800) with the changes in fair value for the first quarters of 2020 and 2019 presented in the table disclosed earlier in note 5.
+At June 30, 2020 the company's internal valuation model indicated that the fair value of the company's investment in Seven Islands was \$88,456 (December 31, 2019 - \$88,800) with the changes in fair value for the second quarters and first six months of 2020 and 2019 presented in the tables disclosed earlier in note 5.